Kitware/trame/docs/content/docs/tutorial-application.md

 #### Pipeline Widget Callbacks

 When a pipeline is selected in the pipeline widget, we want to update the pipeline card to show in the drawer.
-Using the default `actives_change` function of ***trame*** pipeline widget, we simply update `layout.state` element `active_ui` to display the pipeline card of the selected pipeline.
+Using the default `actives_change` function of ***trame*** pipeline widget, we simply update the `state` element `active_ui` to display the pipeline card of the selected pipeline.

 <a id="drawer_callbacks_actives_change-id"></a>